inukshuk/edtf-ruby/README.md

   examples, though).

 EDTF-Ruby has been confirmed to work on the following Ruby implementations:
-2.1, 2.0, 1.9.3, Rubinius, and JRuby (1.8.7 and 1.9.2 were originally
+2.1, 2.0, 1.9.3, Rubinius, and JRuby (1.8.7 and 1.9.2 were originally supported
-we are not testing compatibility actively anymore).
+but we are not testing compatibility actively anymore).
 Active Support's date extensions are currently listed as a dependency, because of many functional overlaps (version 3.x and 4.x are supported).